 We know that these gender specific impacts must be addressed in the policies we advocate for to regulate corporations, and the solutions we propose for just and sustainable energy and food systems.
 These solutions must acknowledge the decision-making structures that disempower women, and try to actively reimagine participatory processes that ensure women are treated equally as actors within society.
 We are working with our partners and members to find methodologies to open conversations on gender equality in their diverse cultural and economic contexts, to challenge mentalities and unequal relationships.
 We celebrate women’s perspectives and amplify their voices in our media.

-Read our latest newsletter for an overview of our activities from May to mid-July and find out what’s coming next! […]
+Read our latest newsletter for an overview of our activities from September to October and find out what’s coming next! […]